Carter Lee “Ike” Grenz, 74, passed away on June 20, 2025, in Tulsa, Oklahoma.

 Ike attended Sacred Heart Grade School, and in fourth grade, he embarked on a memorable ocean voyage with his parents and older brother through the Caribbean Islands.
 By sixth grade, he and his brother Butch traveled through Europe and the Middle East with their mother, visiting England, France, Spain, Portugal, Germany, Switzerland, Egypt, Alexandria, and Israel.

 He began high school at Custer County High in Miles City for 2 years and later graduated from Assumption Abbey in Richardton, North Dakota.
-During his high school summers, Ike was a standout athlete with Dave Rivene’s AAU swim team, becoming a two-time state champion in the 100-yard freestyle and diving and later winning a regional diving title.
+During his high school summers, Ike was a standout athlete with Dave Ravine’s AAU swim team, becoming a two-time state champion in the 100-yard freestyle and diving and later winning a regional diving title.

 After honorably serving in the U.S. Navy.
 Ike went traveling again to India and Pakistan picking up “Hippie Clothing” and brought samples back to see if it would be a good fit for the Hippie generation.
-Ike spent time in Missoula, Montana, where he had met his first wife, Marry Robin Crowe.
-They later divorced.
+Ike spent time in Missoula, Montana, where he had met his first wife, Bobbin Crowe.
 Ike also attended the University of Montana for two years in his time in Missoula.
-His passion for travel and entrepreneurial drive led him to begin a company called Shanti Imports in Missoula with his close friend, Tom Murray.
+His passion for travel and entrepreneurial drive led him to begin a company called Shanti Imports in Missoula with his life long friend, Tom Murray.
 Moving back to Miles City, Ike began a realtor career working closely with Don Mullen.
 He later went to school retaining his realtor license starting his own realtor business called “Town and Country” for about 6 years.
 In his time in Miles City, Ike was engaged to Patty Ryum having one son together, Hunter.
 They later went their separate ways.

 A true adventurer, Ike shared countless trips and memories with lifelong friends who had roots in Miles City — including Ralph Turley, Leif Ronning, Jim Pruitt, Ted Lovec, Mike Bradley, Tom Murray, and Gill Burdett.
 Later, his son Hunter joined their circle for travels ranging from Grand Canyon floats and Las Vegas getaways to motorhome adventures down Australia’s Gold Coast, Cambodia, Bali, Japan, South Korea, Philippine Islands, Fiji Islands, Cuba many times.
 December trips to Mexico became a cherished tradition.